Pinched Nerves in the Spine

 Depending on which particular nerves are being ‘pinched’ and where they are in the body, treatment may be accomplished with conservative measures including rest & refraining from high impact activities; physical therapy exercises; massage; or non-surgical injections.
 However, if your symptoms persist after trying non-surgical treatments, surgery may be recommended for your condition.
 In many cases, pinched nerves in the back and neck can be effectively treated by minimally invasive spine surgery to release the affected nerves.
 This procedure is highly effective, and can be done in less than an hour.

-Contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your neck and/or back pain.
-We will provide recommendations for treatment options that include conservative therapy, interventional or surgical, depending on your condition We will work with you to help you manage your spine care treatment plan so you can return to your normal daily routine.
+Complete the ‘Request an Appointment’ section on this page, or contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your neck and/or back pain.
+We will provide recommendations for treatment options that include conservative therapy, injections or surgery, depending on your condition.
+We will work with you to help you manage your spine care treatment plan so you can return to your normal daily routine.